Attractions and trains subject to closure due to COVID-19, please check ahead before visiting.

 Dorasan Peace Park is an ecological park featuring a pond in the shape of the Korean peninsula with a boardwalk around it.
-The park’s exhibition hall teaches about the history of Dorasan Station and presents information and materials on the ecology of the DMZ.
+The park’s exhibition hall showcases information and materials related to the history of Dorasan Station and DMZ’s ecosystem.

 Dora Observatory is the northernmost observatory on the western section of the DMZ.
 The binoculars offer views of the city of Gaeseong, Songaksan Mountain, and the Statue of Kim Il-sung in North Korea.
 The area just beyond the observatory is within a military outpost command, so photography is strictly prohibited here.
 In addition, the observatory is located within the Civilian Control Line, so visitors must join the Dorasan Security Tour to visit.

 Discovered in 1978, the Third Infiltration Tunnel was dug by the Northern army to spy on their Southern counterparts.
 The tunnel is 1,635 meters long, with a height and width of 2 meters.
 It is estimated that over 30,000 soldiers would have been able to pass through the tunnel in just one hour.
 It has become an all inclusive tourist attraction, with a DMZ video hall, representative sculptures, gift shops and more.

 - Operating days: Wednesday-Sunday, once a day / No trains Monday-Tuesday